-INCREASE the quality of life for those involved—from tree to cup—through the commerce of coffee.
+- INCREASE the quality of life for those involved — from the tree to the cup — through the commerce of coffee.

-DECREASE our negative impact on the earth through responsible and proactive business practices.
+- DECREASE our negative impact on the earth through responsible and proactive business practices that emphasize environmental sustainability.

 It was 1993 and I had a new wife, a job waiting tables in Minneapolis, and a bunch of rejections from graduate school.
 I also had Vido, a friend from Brazil, who was trying to bring in coffee from his Dad's farm in Mogiana.
 I was helping him with letters of introduction and trying to craft a business plan when the stick turned blue and my wife suggested I get a "real job".

 I borrowed 70 thousand dollars from my mother-in-law and Vido and I bought a container of coffee from Brazil.
 Then we got a business license, a phone line, a warehouse and a white cargo van.
 What else could you possibly need?
-As the coffee was afloat, there was a frost in Brazil and the market went from 68 cents to $2.70.
-It was great luck for us even though our first customer saw us coming and offered us 20 cents over the purchase price as opposed to the real value of the coffee.
+As the coffee was afloat, there was a frost in Brazil and the market went from $.68 to $2.70.
+It was great luck for us even though our first customer saw us coming and offered us $.20 over the purchase price as opposed to the real value of the coffee.

 Business was so good that we took our proceeds and bought two more containers as the near market high of $2.50.
 Buy high, sell low, or is it the other way around?
 I recognized the trouble we were in when, at about the same time, my mother-in-law was diagnosed as being bi-polar and wanted her money back.
 Two years later, I paid her back and was finally able to attend family functions.
 By then we had begun to buy and sell other qualities, found other sources of financing, and were still unloading the trucks and delivering coffee by hand from here to Chicago.
 I carried coffee on my back for the first five years and my back still aches when I think of sleeping in the back of that van on a bed of green coffee.